PIM4810 - Overseas landlords - summary of the non-resident landlord scheme

 • A tenant who makes payments directly to a landlord whose usual place of abode is outside the UK.

-For the purposes of the scheme, ‘letting agents’ are persons who act in the management or administration of a non-resident landlord's rental business.
+For the purposes of the scheme, ‘letting agents’ are persons who act in the management or administration of a non-resident landlord's property business.
 This may include friends and relatives of a non-resident landlord as well as professional agents.

 In the regulations, the non-resident landlord’s representative is referred to as a “prescribed person”.